praschl/MiP.Grpc/README.md

 ### Create Handlers
 Let's continue with the Greeter service example, since it also comes with the template.

-You can not implement a handler for the SayHello() method
+You can now implement a handler for the SayHello() method
 ```
 public class SayHelloHandler : IHandler<HelloRequest, HelloReply>
 {